 As of October 2016, the European Medicines Agency (EMA) publishes clinical data submitted by pharmaceutical companies to support their regulatory applications for human medicines under the centralised procedure.
 This is based on EMA's flagship policy on the publication of clinical data.

 By proactively publishing clinical data, EMA intends to help:

-- avoiding duplication of clinical trials, foster innovation and encourage development of new medicines;
+- avoid duplication of clinical trials, foster innovation and encourage development of new medicines;

-- building public trust and confidence in EMA's decision-making processes;
+- build public trust and confidence in EMA's scientific and decision-making processes;

 - academics and researchers to re-assess clinical data.